ashima-24/threeJs/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [What is a path?](https://docs.oracle.com/javase/tutorial/essential/io/path.html).

 ### Jekyll Themes